TRUSTED BY OVER 82,000 GROWING BUMPS

 • Sudden weight loss or inability to keep food down.

-• Signs of nutritional deficiencies such as extreme fatigue, pale skin, or unusual cravings.
+• Signs of nutritional deficiencies include extreme fatigue, pale skin, or unusual cravings.

 Supporting Your Nutrition Journey